 10.1 By 2030, progressively achieve and sustain income growth of the bottom 40 percent of the population at a rate higher than the national average.

 10.4 Adopt policies, especially fiscal, wage and social protection policies, and progressively achieve greater equality.

+10.6 Ensure enhanced representation and voice for developing countries in decision-making in global international economic and financial institutions in order to deliver more effective, credible, accountable and legitimate institutions

+10.a Implement the principle of special and differential treatment for developing countries, in particular least developed countries, in accordance with World Trade Organization agreements

 Tax policies should be designed to support sustainable economic development, reduce inequality and promote inclusive growth.
 In addition, tax policies should be flexible and capable of adjusting to socio-economic changes as the fiscal environment in which they operate evolves.

+Goal 12: Ensure sustainable consumption and production patterns

+12.3 By 2030, halve per capita global food waste at the retail and consumer levels and reduce food losses production and supply chain, including post-harvest losses.

+12.5: By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse.

+There is a growing interest in the circular economy among businesses across all sectors to reduce possible waste and environmental impact, but the shift is being impeded by many barriers.
+What role can tax policy play in promoting the circular transition?

+Goal 13: Take urgent action to combat climate change and its impacts

+Goal 13 has synergies with Goal 7 (Sustainable Energy), Goal 14 (Sustainable Marine Resources) and Goal 15 (Sustainable Terrestrial Ecosystems) and should be examined together.

+13.1 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries

+13.2 Integrate climate change measures into national policies, strategies and planning

+Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development

+Goal 14 has strong synergies with Goal 13 (Climate Change) and should be examined together

+Goal 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation and halt biodiversity loss

+Goal 15 has strong synergies with Goal 13 (Climate Change) and should be examined together

 Goal 16: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions for all.

 16.4 By 2030, significantly reduce illicit financial and arms flows, strengthen the recovery and return of stolen assets and combat all forms of organized crime.

+16.5 Substantially reduce corruption and bribery in all their forms

 16.6 Develop effective, accountable and transparent institutions at all levels.

+16.8 Broaden and strengthen the participation of developing countries in the institutions of global governance